vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 102 commits since the previous release, including 35 fixes.
+More than 106 commits since the previous release, including 35 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jun 24 02:55:34 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jun 25 02:56:07 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER